The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger

 \section{LFBOT Locations}

 In the following section, we determine basic properties of the LFBOT local environments, including their galactocentric offsets (physical and host-normalized) and how bright the host galaxy is at the transient’s location relative to the rest of the galaxy (fractional flux measurement).
-To contextualize these results, we furthermore compare their offset and fractional flux measurements to other transient populations.
+To contextualize these results, we furthermore compare their offset and fractional flux measurements to the transient populations discussed in Section~\ref{sec:compare}.
 In Section \ref{sec:offsets}, we discuss offsets and in Section \ref{sec:frac_flux}, we measure and analyze their fractional flux.